-This ultrasound ensures that the work on your ovaries and no cysts are formed in them.
+On the first day of your menstrual cycle, you will go through few blood tests and have an ultrasound to check your ovaries.
+This ultrasound examines that the ovaries are working properly and there are no cysts in them.
 During menstrual cycles, doctors will ask you to undergo several blood tests so that they can monitor the response of your follicles to the lupron (a drug).
 Once your follicles reach a certain size, you will be monitored daily.

 After egg retrieval, the doctor will give you antibiotics to prevent infection and progesterone for the development of the uterine lining.
-Doctors may also prescribe you medication to prevent clotting in the tiny vessels leading to the uterus.
+Doctors may also prescribe medication to prevent clotting in the tiny vessels leading to the uterus.

-Read more articles on Getting Pregnant
+Read more articles on Pregnancy.